 Our nominating and corporate governance committee uses a variety of methods for identifying and evaluating director nominees.
-In its evaluation of directors candidates, our nominating and corporate governance committee will consider the current size and composition of our board of directors and the needs of our board of directors and the respective committees of our board of directors.
+In its evaluation of director candidates, our nominating and corporate governance committee will consider the current size and composition of our board of directors and the needs of our board of directors and the respective committees of our board of directors.
 Some of the qualifications that our nominating and corporate governance committee considers include, without limitation, issues of character, integrity, judgment, diversity (including gender and race), experience of particular relevance to us and the board of directors, independence, age, area of expertise, length of service, potential conflicts of interest and other commitments.
 These factors may be weighted differently depending on the individual being considered or the needs of the board of directors at the time.

 Nominees must also have the ability to offer advice and guidance to our Chief Executive Officer based on past experience in positions with a high degree of responsibility and be leaders in the companies or institutions with which they are affiliated.
 Director candidates must have sufficient time available in the judgment of our nominating and corporate governance committee to perform all board of director and committee responsibilities.
-Members of our board of directors are expected to prepare for, attend, and participate in all board of director and applicable committee meetings.
+Members of our board of directors are expected to prepare for, attend, and actively participate in all board of director and applicable committee meetings.
+Given the significant time commitment that board membership requires, the Board generally believes that no director should be a member of more than three public company boards.
 Other than the foregoing, there are no stated minimum criteria for director nominees, although our nominating and corporate governance committee may also consider such other factors as it may deem, from time to time, are in our and our stockholders' best interests.
 Our nominating and corporate governance committee will also seek appropriate input from our Chief Executive Officer from time to time in assessing the needs of our board of directors for relevant background, experience, diversity and skills of its members.